Neilos/graphical_editor/README.md

 This repo contains a coding response to a test set in 2013 by Evgeny Shadchnev at Makers Academy in London.
 The code contained in this repository was produced by Neil Atkinson and Liz Candler as part of a paired programming exercise at Makers Academy.

-As well as producing a working program, the goal of the test was to produce 'beatiful' code.

 ##Test Details